Written by Hiro Arikawa | Translated by Philip Gabriel

 “I am a cat.
 As yet I have no name”.

-There are unavoidable links between these two novels.
-For example, part of I Am a Cat’s charm was its satire of the bourgeois behaviour of an upper middle-class school teacher from his pet’s perspective (even the Japanese title, Wagahai wa Neko de Aru, uses the most formal Japanese method of saying ‘I’, similar to the English ‘royal we’).
+Part of I Am a Cat’s charm was its satire of the bourgeois behaviour of an upper middle-class school teacher from his pet’s perspective – (even the Japanese title, Wagahai wa Neko de Aru, uses the most formal Japanese method of saying ‘I’, similar to the English ‘royal we’).

 While The Travelling Cat Chronicles is not so much a satire, it emulates its predecessor by maintaining a cat’s-eye-view of human behaviour.